pnor/basement_lighting/README.md

 ceil.clear()
 ```

-By default, it lets you index using the linear indexing system NeoPixels provides by default
+By default, it lets you index using the linear indexing system NeoPixels provides:

 ``` python
 ceil[0] = (255, 0, 0)